Miguelramirez004/esg-policy-generator/README.md

 4. **ESG Policies Tab**: Generate ESG policies based on the profile and parameters
 5. **Alignment Analysis Tab**: Analyze the alignment between company values and policies

+## Technical Implementation

+This application uses:
+- **Streamlit**: For the user interface
+- **ChromaDB**: For vector database storage of document chunks
+- **OpenAI**: For embeddings and LLM-based text generation
+- **BeautifulSoup**: For HTML parsing and content extraction
+- **Pandas**: For Excel file processing
+- **Asyncio**: For asynchronous processing with proper event loop handling

+## Troubleshooting

+If you encounter issues with deployment:

+1. Check the Streamlit Cloud logs for specific error messages
+2. Ensure your secrets are correctly configured
+3. Verify that your OpenAI API key has access to the models used

 ## Data Storage

 The application uses ChromaDB to store document embeddings locally.
 The database is stored in a `chroma_db` directory in the application root.